-Your Zip Code Might Be As Important To Health As Your Genetic Code
+Your ZIP Code Might Be As Important To Health As Your Genetic Code

 But some health organizations are now asking much more general questions: Do you have trouble paying your bills?
 Do you feel safe at home?
 Do you have enough to eat?
 Research shows these factors can be as important to health as exercise habits or whether you get enough sleep.

-Some doctors even think someone's zip code is as important to their health as their genetic code.
+Some doctors even think someone's ZIP code is as important to their health as their genetic code.

-That's why Shannon McGrath was asked to fill-in a "life situation form" this spring when she turned up for her first obstetrics appointment at Kaiser Permanente in Portland.
+That's why Shannon McGrath was asked to fill in a "life situation form" this spring when she turned up for her first obstetrics appointment at Kaiser Permanente in Portland, Ore.
 She was 36 weeks pregnant.

-"When I got pregnant I was homeless," she says.
+"When I got pregnant, I was homeless," she says.
 "I didn't have a lot of structure.
 And so it was hard to make an appointment.
-I had struggles with child care for my other kids; transportation; financial struggles."
+I had struggles with child care for my other kids, transportation, financial struggles."

 The form asked about her rent, her debts, her child care situation and other social factors.
-On the strength of her answers, Kaiser Permanente assigned her what's called a "patient navigator."
+On the strength of her answers, Kaiser Permanente assigned her what is called a "patient navigator."

 "She automatically set up my next few appointments and then set up the rides for them, because that was my No. 1 struggle," McGrath says.
 "She assured me that child care wouldn't be an issue and that it would be OK if they came.
 So I brought the kids and everything was easy, just like she said it would be."

-Her navigator helped McGrath get in touch with local nonprofits who helped her with rent, with a phone and essentials for the baby — such as diapers and bottles — all in the hope that making her life easier might keep her healthier and, in turn, keep Kaiser's medical costs lower.
+McGrath's navigator helped her get in touch with local nonprofits that helped her with rent, a phone and essentials for the baby — such as diapers and bottles — all in the hope that making her life easier might keep her healthier and, in turn, keep Kaiser's medical costs lower.

 McGrath says her patient navigator, Angelette Hamilton, was a bureaucratic ninja, removing paperwork obstacles that kept her from taking care of herself and her family.

 Patient navigators have been around for a while.
-What's new is that the form McGrath filled out and how hospitals are using the socioeconomic and other data the forms glean to serve patients.
+What is new is the form that McGrath filled out and how hospitals are using the socioeconomic and other data the forms glean to serve patients.
 The details now go into a patient's file, which means providers such as Dr. Sarah Lambert have more information at a glance.

 "I find it incredibly helpful because it can be very hard to find out," says Lambert, who is McGrath's OB-GYN and works at Kaiser Permanente Northwest.
 "Having it coded right there — we have this problem list that jumps up — really can give you a much better understanding as to what the patient's going through."